 Helen joined Watsi on August 8th, 2013.
-Seven years ago, Helen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Helen's most recent donation traveled 8,700 miles to support Salha, a playful and friendly girl from Tanzania, for corrective surgery to enable her to walk again.
+Eight years ago, Helen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Helen's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.

 Helen has funded healthcare for 104 patients in 13 countries.